cairo-book/cairo-book/src/ch11-02-smart-pointers.md

 Smart pointers are data structures that act like a pointer, but also have additional metadata and capabilities.
 The concept of smart pointers isn’t unique to Cairo: smart pointers originated in C++ and exist in other languages like Rust as well.
 In the specific case of Cairo, smart pointers ensure that memory is not addressed in an unsafe way that could cause a program to be unprovable, by providing a safe way to access memory through strict type checking and ownership rules.

-Though we didn’t call them as such at the time, we’ve already encountered a few smart pointers in this book, including `Felt252Dict<T>` and `Array<T>` in Chapter 3.
+Though we didn’t call them as such at the time, we’ve already encountered a few smart pointers in this book, including `Felt252Dict<T>` and `Array<T>` in Chapter {{#chap common-collections}}.
 Both these types count as smart pointers because they own a memory segment and allow you to manipulate it.
 They also have metadata and extra capabilities or guarantees.
 Arrays keep track of their current length to ensure that existing elements are not overwritten, and that new elements are only appended to the end.

 The Cairo VM memory is composed by multiple segments that can store data, each identified by a unique index.
 When you create an array, you allocate a new segment in the memory to store the future elements.
 The array itself is just a pointer to that segment where the elements are stored.